 This project is an example of how exhibitions at GroundWork stimulate discussion and action between artists, creators, community leaders, scientists, campaigners, and local people.
 We host regular projects in the gallery to explore the themes of our exhibitions.Sign up to our email list to be the first to know about events at GroundWork.

-This is a project funded by the British Science Association for Science Week https://www.britishscienceweek.org/ We are working with survivors of domestic abuse, part of a new group called 4Transform.
+This began as a project funded by the British Science Association for Science Week https://www.britishscienceweek.org/ We have continued ever since then, weekly.

-Inspired by the work of Jan Eric Visser we will explore waste, its composition and its potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical...
+Inspired by the work of Jan Eric Visser we have been exploring waste, its composition and its potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical...

-Inspired by the work of Jan Eric Visser and the other artists showing as part of TrashArt, we are exploring waste, its composition and its potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical...
+Originally inspired by the work of Jan Eric Visser and the other artists showing as part of TrashArt, we began exploring waste, its composition and its potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical...

 Jan Eric Visser began his relationship with King's Lynn by exploring its waste.
 In 2017 he took a walk along the banks of the River Great Ouse and collected 11 items which he subsequently turned into art - on show as part of TrashArt, until June 2, 2018 ...

-We are working with artists and materials scientist Andrew Mayes to look at what waste is made of, and what we can do with it, and how to transform it into new objects.
+We have worked with artists and materials scientist Andrew Mayes to look at what waste is made of, and what we can do with it, and how to transform it into new objects.
 Whether our new objects are useful, beautiful, playful or funny - they will prove that waste has a useful future - thought-provoking and valuable.

-All materials will be supplied, or found and the project will be conducted in a supportive and friendly atmosphere with plenty of help and advice available at each stage.
+All materials have been supplied, or found and the project conducted in a supportive and friendly atmosphere with plenty of help and advice available at each stage.

-23 March Show and tell with Andrew Mayes to discuss composition of materials and plan next stage of making with project team
+23 March Show and tell with Dr Andrew Mayes from UEA, to discuss composition of materials and plan next stage of making with project team

-21 April Earth Day display with KLimate group in St Nicholas church exhibition
+Culmination was on 21 April, Earth Day, with a display with the KLimate group in St Nicholas church exhibition

 Funded by the British Science Association, for British Science Week, 9-18 March